 When recovery is completed, remove all cylinders containing recovered refrigerant from the site.
 Ensure all isolation valves on equipment are closed and all warning decals are still visible on unit.
-Label the unit as having been decommissioned and date and sign label.

 Warranty: Refer to the Limited Warranty Certificate for the unit warranty details.
 Contact your AAON representative for a unit specific copy of the certificate for your serial number.